Take over the software when the person who built it is gone.

 Rescue is a controlled takeover of software you depend on but cannot maintain.

 You have a system your business runs on.
 The person who built it left, the agency held onto the code, or an AI tool produced something no one can maintain.
 Now every change is a gamble, nobody can explain how it works, and you cannot tell if it is fixable or a rebuild.
+This is common: in a 2022 Gartner survey of 1,120 organizations, 56% reported significant regret over their largest technology purchase of the prior two years.
 Rescue is the engineer who comes in, reads what you really have, and takes ownership of the outcome.
-We start by naming the truth, not by promising a miracle.
+We start by naming the truth, before any rebuild is proposed.

 The knowledge is in one head that walked out the door, or in a tool that cannot be questioned.
-Roughly a third of lower-middle-market companies carry key-person IT risk, where a critical system lives in one person's understanding and nowhere else.
+In an NAIC survey cited by the Insurance Information Institute, 71% of small firms said they depend heavily on one or two key people.
+Key-person IT risk is that dependency in software: a critical system living in one person's understanding and nowhere else.
 When that person is gone, the risk is already live.
 Rescue turns a single point of failure into a documented system your team owns.

 Where AI-built code fits

-A growing share of these systems were assembled fast with AI and shipped without review.
-That speed has a cost: 45% of AI-generated code ships with at least one OWASP Top-10 vulnerability (Veracode, 2025).
-We treat AI-built messes as one flavor of rescue, not a special product.
+Many of these systems were assembled fast with AI and shipped without review.
+That speed has a cost: 45% of AI code-generation tasks introduce at least one OWASP Top-10 vulnerability (Veracode, 2025).
+We treat AI-built messes as one flavor of rescue.
 We read what the tool produced, find what it left behind, and decide with you whether it is salvageable.
 Read whether AI-generated code is safe to ship for the fuller picture.

 02 / When rescue is the call